-Months after the discovery of its first victim, the COVID-19 pandemic is still raging on all around the world, wreaking havoc on stability and economy.
-But countries are fighting back with travel restrictions, quarantine measures, and perhaps primarily, upping the testing capacities.
+After two years of the discovery of its first victim, the COVID-19 pandemic has finally come to an end after it wreaked havoc on the stability and economy.
+Countries around the world have succeeded to fight back with travel restrictions, quarantine measures, and primarily, upping the testing capacities.

 If you’re in Barcelona or are looking to travel to the country, we have given here all the important information you need to know.